 If you are a high school junior beginning your college search, you have probably perused a guide book such as The Fiske Guide To Colleges, visited college websites and maybe even logged into a popular college review site such as Niche or Unigo.
 If you find that many of the college descriptions are starting to sound similar and you aren’t sure what to look for, you are not alone.
 Here are five tips for getting the most out of your college research.

-Do research to make sure that your major of interest is available.
+Review the website to make sure that your majors of interest are available.

 - Check the List of Majors.
 This seems obvious, but it is surprising how many students do not take the time to review the list of college majors and minors to see if there are offerings in line with their interests.
 If you are considering a specific profession such as engineering or nursing, then be sure the college offers the major.
 Are you a liberal arts/science person who loves the idea of exploring everything from philosophy and neuroscience, to Arabic and anthropology?
 Or will you feel more comfortable in an environment where students are preparing for particular professions such as marketing or athletic training?
 You will find majors on the college website under academics.

 - Are There Requirements?
 If you have no interest in reading Virgil’s The Aeneid or you glaze over at the idea of having little choice in course offerings, then a college with “core” requirements would not be right for you.
 Likewise, if you need structure and would feel overwhelmed with too many choices, then a college with no requirements might not be right either.
 Most colleges have distribution requirements where you have choices of hundreds of courses in categories such as Physical and Life Sciences, Quantitative Reasoning, Social Science and Humanities, Fine Arts, Non-Western Culture and Civilizations and sometimes foreign language or ethics.
 A few have a physical education requirement.
 The specific distribution categories will vary by college so be sure to check this out on the academic page of the college website.